 5. Enjoy spectacular views of the Tortolita Mountains via the Wild Burro trail

 The beautiful Ritz Carlton Resort at Dove Mountain in Marana, a suburb just outside of Tucson, is home to a fantastic secluded trail system.
 You will find a diverse variety of trails here, each providing magnificent views of the mountain scenery and native cacti.
 The uninterrupted nature of the area makes this an especially nice place to hike as opposed to others which are nearby busy freeways and strip malls.

 How to get here: The trailhead begins at the Ritz, located at 15000 North Secret Springs Drive, Marana, AZ 85658.
+Free parking.

 6. Take a bike ride along The Loop